dain20000222/Author_verification/BERT_README.md

 - Minjun Choi

 ## Project Overview
 This project is part of the COMP34812 coursework, focusing on the Authorship Verification (AV) task.
 We employ deep learning-based approaches underpinned by transformer architectures, specifically using a BERT model to determine if two text sequences are written by the same author.
-This approach is inspired by and builds upon the methodologies described in [Siamese BERT for Authorship Verification](http://ceur-ws.org/Vol-2936/paper-193.pdf) by Jacob Tyo et al.

 ## Data Sources
 **Training and Development Data**: Provided exclusively for the COMP34812 coursework, encompassing 30K training pairs and 6K development pairs.
 These datasets were utilized within the coursework guidelines.
 These data are specifically structured for the AV task and have been preprocessed accordingly to fit the input requirements of the BERT models.